ruizterce/vanilla-image-slider/README.md

 # vanilla-slideshow

-Vanilla js image slider ES module.
+Image slider ES module.
+Written in vanilla js with no dependencies.

 ## Parameters